Strmiska/Metacritic-Webscrape/README.md

 # Metacritic Webscrape & PC Title Recommender

 This is a PC game recommender system using python, beautiful soup, scikit-learn, and pandas.
 My current model runs on scraped data from Metacritic's website using user and critic reviews to suggest game titles based on the user's input.
 There are a few bugs, but I am currently working to work these out.
+If you would like to test the model please run the Part IV of the recommender.

-## Example
+## How it Works...

 A user will be prompted to feed in at least 4 PC game titles before the model will continue...